Sukhothai Sukhothai Province, Thailand Travel Guide

 Frequently a single-dish meal like noodle soup or fried rice, typically eaten quickly at street stalls or simple local restaurants.

 The quintessential dish.
-A flavorful rice noodle soup containing sliced pork, fresh green beans, ground peanuts, crispy pork skin, and usually a hard-boiled egg.
+A savory rice noodle soup containing sliced pork, fresh green beans, ground peanuts, crispy pork skin, and usually a hard-boiled egg.
 The broth balances salty or spicy and slightly sweet notes with a hint of chili.

 Common in local Thai restaurants.
 Inquire about local fish preparations.